virtual-labs/engineers-forum/ph4/services/bug-processing-guide.md

+# Virtual Labs Bug Processing

+## Introduction

+This document explains the bug processing workflow for developers in the Virtual Labs project.
+It aims to ensure the timely maintenance of high-quality labs by standardizing the bug documentation and fixing process.

+## Purpose

+The purpose of this document is to detail the steps involved in documenting and fixing bugs reported for experiments.
+It serves as a guide for lab developers to address issues efficiently.

+## Audience

+This document is intended for all lab developers and owners working to fix experiment bugs within the Virtual Labs ecosystem.

-# Lifecycle of the Bug
+## Lifecycle of the Bug

-## 1. Bug Creation
+***1. Bug Creation***
-- A user reports a bug using the bug reporting tool.
+- A user reports a bug using the **bug reporting tool**.
 - The bug is logged at [GitHub Bug Tracker](https://github.com/virtual-labs/bugs-virtual-labs/).
 - The bug is labeled with an **Institute Label** corresponding to the lab’s developing institute.

-## 2. Bug Details
+***2. Bug Details***
 Each bug includes the following information:
 - Lab Name
 - Experiment Name